tuehellstern/presentations/data-day.md

 ### Data are Capta
-datum - is something given, out there, objective
+data - things given, out there, objective

-capta - is something taken, brought in, subjective.
+capta - things taken, brought in, subjective.

 ### What we're really talking about is